As sexual minorities go, consensual non-monogamy is the equivalent of playing a video game on the easiest difficulty level.

 Justine: Pride Month has gained a lot of momentum over the years, and inclusion gives a huge opportunity to amplify voices that otherwise wouldn't be heard.
-Personally, I never found the word 'asexual' until it was too late.
-I was 21, I'd already been in relationships, and I'd decided, somewhat, that I was broken because I wasn't feeling love in the same way that you're 'supposed' to.
+Personally, I never found the word 'asexual' until too late.
+I was 21, I'd already been in relationships, and I'd decided, somewhat, that I was broken.
+Because I wasn't feeling love in the same way that you're 'supposed' to.
 So, to me, everything I can do to amplify the visibility of asexuality and aromanticism—if I can save even one person from having to go through that, then it's effort well spent.

 Have you personally experienced any discrimination or exclusion by the broader LGBTQ community?

-An asexual who's attracted to all genders, such as myself, can sometimes pass as bi, and then be included in queer spaces for that reason.
-This is why visibility is so important: If you don't know the word for asexual, then you end up doing things like I did, where you get pathologized.
-You go to a doctor to get them to 'fix' it, and it leaves you feeling broken—like there's no solution and there's something wrong.
+Because an asexual who's attracted to all genders, such as myself, can sometimes pass as bi, and then be included in queer spaces for that reason.
+This is why visibility is so important: if you don't know the word for asexual, then you end up doing things like I did, where you get pathologized, you go to a doctor to get them to 'fix' it.
+And it leaves you feeling broken, like there's no solution and there's something wrong.

 How have you seen things change over the past few years, in regards to ace/aro inclusion?

 One of the first things that comes to mind, as far as changes within the queer community itself is that the requirement of oppression—that systemic oppression is the only standard for entry—I see that slowly petering out.
 That seems to be coming from younger generations, who haven't necessarily experienced as much of it.
 To be gay nowadays is—it's certainly not perfect, but it's less plagued by discrimination than it has been historically.
 So, I find that, among younger folks—as in high school age—the focus on discrimination and oppression is less.
 And that's great.
 It's a sign of progress.